rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 }
 ```

 A monorepo tool called [Turborepo](https://turborepo.org/) allows us to define these scripts.
 Alternative monorepo tools are [Lerna](https://lerna.js.org/) and [Nx](https://nx.dev/).
-Turborepo comes with several configurations that allow you to execute the scripts for its nested workspaces in parallel (default), in order, or filtered:
+Turborepo comes with several configurations that allow you to execute the scripts for its nested workspaces in parallel, in order, or filtered:

 ```json
 "scripts": {